WWII Veteran celebrates 100th birthday at the Capitol for recognition ceremony

 “I feel very lucky I came home because a lot of people didn’t come home,” Bailey said.
 “I just did my job.”

 Over 70 years later, Bailey received recognition from Governor Kathy Hochul to know his sacrifice will not be forgotten.
-A representative read the citation aloud and presented a plaque to Bailey.
+DEC Commissioner Basil Seggos read the citation aloud and presented a plaque to Bailey.

 “Whereas, on behalf of New Yorkers, I commend Kenneth Henry Bailey for his selfless service and sacrifice to our nation,” a portion of the citation stated.